Note: this site and the author does NOT have any financial relationship with the service provider being reviewed.

 Before we move on to the actual review, lets go through what Hudson Labs covers and where it can fit into analyst workflows at a high level.

 Hudson Labs covers all public US companies and 1,400+ ADRs.
 It’s core offering is its “Co-Analyst” feature, which allows users to prompt the system to gather and summarize data/information from company-provided sources (including SEC filings, press releases, investor presentations, and conference call/event transcripts).
 HL maintains an updated internal library of all these materials so no uploads are necessary (nor are uploaded files supported).
-The platform does include access to valuation multiples from S&P but these are only backward looking datasets (LTM and historical) and do not include consensus estimates or forward multiples.
-This valuation data exists in a separate tab from the Co-Analyst feature and to my knowledge cannot be pulled into the Co-Analyst interface for additional analysis.
+The platform does include access to valuation multiples from S&P, but this valuation data exists in a separate tab from the Co-Analyst feature and to my knowledge cannot be pulled into the Co-Analyst interface for additional analysis.
 The bottom line is Hudson Labs is narrowly focused on processing company-provided sources without hallucination or data errors.
 At least for now, it leaves gathering and analyzing data from other information sources to the analyst.

 Figure 1: Hudson Labs augments analysis of “company-provided” information - the rest is left to the analyst to compile.